unclemusclez/xmrig-cuda/README.md

 This repository contains the CUDA plugin for the XMRig miner, which provides support for NVIDIA GPUs.

 This plugin is a separate project because of the main reasons listed below:
-1. Not all users require CUDA support, and it is an optional feature.
+1. Not all users need CUDA support, and it is an optional feature.
-2. CUDA has strict compiler version requirements that may conflict with the CPU mining code.
-For example, CUDA doesn't support GCC on Windows.
+2. CUDA has strict compiler version requirements that may be difficult to meet, unlike CPU mining code, which is generally very flexible.

 ## Windows

 * To [download](https://github.com/xmrig/xmrig-cuda/releases) the plugin, you must choose the appropriate CUDA version.
-Generally, the latest version (12.4) is all you need, unless you have very old GPUs.
+Generally, the latest version is all you need, unless you have very old GPUs.
 Windows builds are available for every major CUDA release.
 Alternatively, you can [build](https://xmrig.com/docs/miner/build/windows) the plugin from the source.
 * Place **`xmrig-cuda.dll`** and other dll files near to **`xmrig.exe`**.
 * Edit **`config.json`** enable the plugin.
 ```